About Orbital Sciences LLC

-Northrop Grumman owns or leases about 34 million sq. ft. of floor space at some 445 separate locations, primarily in the US.
-In addition to the US, the company has operations in the US, Germany, Italy, the UK, Australia, and France.
+Northrop Grumman owns or leases about 55 million sq. ft. of floor space at approximately 545 separate locations, primarily in the US.
+In addition to the US, the company has operations in Germany, Italy, the UK, Australia, and France.

-Its segments are headquartered in Redondo Beach, California (Aerospace Systems); Linthicum, Maryland (Mission Systems); and Herndon, Virginia (Technology Services); and Dulles, Virginia (Innovation Systems).
+Its segments are headquartered in Redondo Beach, California (Aerospace Systems); Linthicum, Maryland (Mission Systems); Herndon, Virginia (Technology Services); and Dulles, Virginia (Innovation Systems).

 Sales and Marketing